Dry Suit Diver

 The first dive of this PADI Specialty Diver course may credit as an Adventure Dive toward your Advanced Open Water Diver certification – ask your instructor about earning credit.

 How can you start learning now?

-Stop by Perth Scuba or select your date online and pick up a PADI Dry Suit Diver Manual and Dry Suit Diving video.
-By reading the manual and watching the video before class, you'll be ready to get into the water with your instructor and start practicing with your dry suit.
+Stop by Perth Scuba or select your date online and start your PADI eLearning training.
+By completing your eLearning before class, you'll be ready to get into the water with your instructor and start practicing with your dry suit.

 What scuba gear will you use?

 Clearly a dry suit is necessary along with your basic scuba equipment.
 The Perth Scuba staff will explain other gear or equipment options you may need to dive comfortably with your dry suit.
 For example, because you're more buoyant in a dry suit than in a wetsuit, you may want a different weight system set-up.